Analysis | Opening loss shows it’s going to take time for Lakers to figure it out with Russell Westbrook

 On paper, the Lakers are a glittery constellation with six future Hall of Famers: LeBron James, Anthony Davis, Russell Westbrook, Carmelo Anthony, Dwight Howard and Rajon Rondo.
 But in their first game together, they just didn’t align.
 While James and Davis combined for 67 points and had their share of good moments, Westbrook pressed far too hard and left his Lakers debut scowling as Stephen Curry and the Warriors pulled out a 121-114 victory.

 The Lakers preached patience throughout a winless preseason, which conjured memories of 2012, when another star-studded group faced immediate fit questions that eventually proved to be their undoing.
-James and company stuck to that message after Westbrook’s night to forget, in which the nine-time all-star finished with eight points, five rebounds and four assists while shooting 4-13 from the field in 35 minutes.
+James and company stuck to that message after Westbrook’s night to forget, in which the nine-time all-star finished with eight points, five rebounds and four assists while shooting 4 for 13 from the field in 35 minutes.
 The 32-year-old guard, who arrived from the Washington Wizards by trade in July, also committed four turnovers, missed all four of his three-point attempts and drew a technical foul for arguing with an official.

 “For him more than anybody, it’s going to be an adjustment period,” Lakers Coach Frank Vogel said.
 “He’s coming into our culture, our system.
 He’s the new guy.
 He’s got to find his way. … He just needs time.
 He just needs minutes on the floor with these guys.”